How long does it take to backup 10 TB over 10GbE? RAID and NVMe write speeds

 How this is calculated

 Hitting the full 10 Gbps requires disks that can sustain ~1.2 GB/s on both ends, which is a real constraint.
 A single NVMe drive manages it; a 4-drive RAID 5 of 7200 RPM disks typically maxes out around 600 MB/s sequential write, halving the effective transfer rate.
-Enterprise 25 GbE and 40 GbE Ethernet cut this to 53 and 33 minutes respectively, but cost an order of magnitude more and rarely make sense outside data centres.
+Enterprise 25 GbE and 40 GbE Ethernet cut this to 53 and 33 minutes respectively, but cost an order of magnitude more and rarely make sense outside data centers.

 Verdict

 2h 13m for 10 TB over 10 GbE is the ceiling a well-specced home server can hit.
-In the real world, disk throughput pulls most transfers below this — plan for 3–4 hours unless everything on the data path is NVMe.
+In the real world, disk throughput pulls most transfers below this.
+Plan for 3-4 hours unless everything on the data path is NVMe.

 More Ethernet scenarios